Morocco Honeymoon

 Day 3: Over the Rif mountains to Chefchaouen

-Your 14 day Morocco honeymoon tour takes you through the stunning Rif Mountains and the picturesque Moroccan countryside to the enchanting blue city of Chefchaouen, famously known as the “Blue Pearl” of Morocco.
+The most enchanting stage of your luxury honeymoon in Morocco begins on Day 3, as you travel through the stunning Rif Mountains and the picturesque Moroccan countryside to the blue city of Chefchaouen, famously known as the “Blue Pearl” of Morocco.
 Along the way, you will pass through traditional local mountain villages, offering a glimpse into authentic rural life as you traverse the Rif range and pause to admire the breathtaking landscapes and fresh mountain air.

 Chefchaouen, often referred to as the “Blue Pearl” and ranked among the world’s most beautiful cities, is an enchanting town nestled in the heart of the Rif Mountains.
 Founded in the 15th century, this artsy, blue-washed town became a haven for Jewish and Muslim refugees fleeing the Spanish Inquisition in 1478.
-Today, it is widely regarded as one of Morocco’s prettiest towns and a highlight of any Morocco honeymoon itinerary.
+Today, it is widely regarded as one of Morocco’s prettiest towns and a highlight of any romantic trip to Morocco.

 Famed for its striking blue streets and buildings, Chefchaouen offers a peaceful atmosphere, stunning mountain scenery, and a unique blend of Moroccan and Andalusian influences.
 Walking through its winding alleys feels like stepping into a dreamlike world, with varying shades of blue creating a truly magical and captivating experience.